389th Strategic Missile Wing: World War II

 Consolidated B-24 Liberators of the 389th Bomb Group on a mission over enemy-occupied territory.

-Consolidated B-24J-145-CO Liberator Serial 44-40052 of the 565th Bomb Squadron.
+B-24J Liberator of the 565th Bomb Squadron (Note: Aircraft is Consolidated B-24J-145-CO Liberator, serial 44-40052.)

-The wing was first activated as the 389th Bombardment Group (Heavy) on 19 December 1942 at Davis–Monthan Field, Arizona with the 564th, 565th, 566th and 567th Bombardment Squadrons assigned.
+The 389th Bombardment Group (Heavy) was activated on 19 December 1942 at Davis–Monthan Field, Arizona with the 564th, 565th, 566th and 567th Bombardment Squadrons assigned to it.
 The group prepared for duty overseas with Consolidated B-24 Liberators.

-The group moved to RAF Hethel England in June and July 1943, where it was assigned to Eighth Air Force.
+The group moved to RAF Hethel in eastern England in June and July 1943, where it was assigned to Eighth Air Force.
 The 389th was assigned to the 2nd Combat Bombardment Wing, and the group tail code until high visibility markings were adopted in May 1944 was a "Circle-C".

 Upon its arrival at Hethel, the group sent a detachment to Libya, where it began operations on 9 July 1943.
 The detachment flew missions to Crete, Sicily, Italy, Austria, and Romania.
 The group received a Distinguished Unit Citation for the detachment's participation in Operation Tidal Wave, the 1943 low-level attack against oil refineries at Ploiești, Rumania on 1 August 1943.

 For his action during the Ploiești attack, Second Lieutenant Lloyd Herbert Hughes was awarded the Medal of Honor.
 Refusing to turn back although gasoline was streaming from his flak-damaged plane, Lt Hughes flew at low altitude over the blazing target area and bombed the objective.
 His plane crashed before Hughes could make the forced landing that he attempted after the bomb run.

 The detachment returned to England in August and the group flew several missions against airfields in France and the Netherlands.
 The unit deployed again to Tunisia during September and October 1943 to support Allied operations at Salerno during Operation Avalanche.
 While deployed the unit hit targets in Corsica, Italy, and Austria.